Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Stokes formula

 We deduce that

-This $L^2$ convergence rate is sufficient to conclude to the almost sure convergence: for all $\epsilon'>0$,
+Since this is summable over $n$, the almost sure convergence follows: for all $\epsilon>0$,

-In order to deal with the sum involving $\tilde{f}^i$, one must be a bit careful about the way we use the translation invariance and scale invariance of the Brownian motion.
-We set $\alpha<\frac{1}{2}$ and we define the event for a fixed $R\geq 1$.
-Let $\hat{f}^i$ be the (random) function defined by
+In order to deal with the sum involving $\tilde{f}^i$, one must be careful in the way we use the translation invariance and scale invariance of the Brownian motion, the reason being that the norm $\| \cdot \|_{\mathcal{C}^\beta_\infty}$ is inhomogeneous under rescaling (i.e. under precomposition by multiplication with a scalar).
+Let $\beta'\in(0,\frac{1}{2})$, and for a given $R\geq 1$, define the event Let $\hat{f}^i$ be the (random) function defined by